BrunoAdul/resume/README.md

 ## Initial commit - Basic HTML/CSS structure for resume website

 Created the foundation of the resume website with HTML structure and CSS styling.
 Implemented the hero section, basic layout, and typography.

+## Initial commit - Basic HTML structure for resume

+Created the foundation of the resume website with basic HTML structure.
+Implemented a simple layout with sections for personal information, education, and work experience.